c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 #### Introduction

-When seasoned software developers decide which technology to use for a new project, they will most likely choose the one they know the best.
-This is the right decision in most cases, except when a new technology offers capabilities that were previously unavailable.
-In such situations, the time and effort spent learning something new will be justified and paid off.

-This article provides developers with an introduction to the gRPC framework.
-In the first part, we explain what it is, how it originated, and which problems and how  it solves.
-The second part presents the code fragments for using the gRPC framework in Java clients and servers.
+This article will introduce Java developers to the gRPC framework.
+The first part will explain what it is, how it came about, and what problems it solves.
+The second part will demonstrate an example application using the gRPC framework in both client and server applications written in Java.

 #### What is gRPC

-gRPC is a multi-language and cross-platform remote procedure call (RPC) framework initially developed by Google. gRPC is designed to provide high-performance inter-service interaction within and between data centers, as well as for resource-constrained mobile and IoT applications.
+gRPC is a multi-language and cross-platform remote procedure call (RPC) framework initially developed by Google. gRPC is designed to provide high-performance inter-service communication within and between data centers, as well as for resource-constrained mobile and IoT applications.

 gRPC uses Protocol Buffers as a binary serialization format and RPC interface description language, and HTTP/2 as the transport layer protocol.
-Due to these features, gRPC can provide qualitative and quantitative characteristics of inter-service communication that are not available to REST (that most often means transferring textual JSONs over the HTTP/1.1 protocol).
+Thanks to these features, gRPC can provide qualitative and quantitative characteristics of inter-service communication that are not available with REST (that most often means transferring textual JSONs over the HTTP/1.1 protocol).

 #### Why not REST?

-RPC (Remote Procedure Call) is a different architectural style for building interservice interactions than REST (Representational State Transfer).
-REST is an architectural style that is based on the concept of *resources*.
-A resource is identified by an URI and clients read or write the *state* of the resource by *transferring* its *representation*.
+RPC (Remote Procedure Call) is a different architectural style for building interservice communication than REST (Representational State Transfer).
+REST is an architectural style based on the concept of *resources*.
+A resource is identified by an URI, and clients can read or write the *state* of the resource by *transferring* its *representation*.

-However, challenges with REST architecture arise when implementing client-server interactions that go beyond the scope of a client initiating a read or write of the state of a single resource, such as:
+However, with REST architecture, problems arise when implementing client-server interaction that go beyond client-initiated reading or writing of the state of a single resource, for example:

-* complex data structures including several resources
+* reading and writing complex data structures, including several resources
 * low-latency and high-throughput communication
 * client streaming or bidirectional streaming

-The foundation of RPC is based on the idea of invoking methods on another process as if they were local methods.
-RPC frameworks provide code generation tools that, based on the provided interfaces, create stub implementations for the client and server that handle binary serialization and network transmission.
-So, when a client calls a remote method with parameters and receives a return value, it *looks* like a local call.
-RPC frameworks try to hide away all the complexity of serializing and network communication.
+RPC is based on the technique of calling methods in another process as if they were local methods.
+RPC frameworks provide code generation tools that create client and server stubs based on a given interface.
+These stubs handle data serialization and network communication.
+As a result, when a client calls a remote method with parameters and gets a return value, it looks like a local call.
+RPC frameworks aim to hide the complexity of serialization and network communication from developers.

-However, in RPC it is impossible to fully avert the intermediate network communication (because *network is unreliable by its nature*) because of:
+However, it is not possible to completely hide the intermediate network communication in RPC, because [the network is unreliable by its nature](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing):

-* network bandwidth is limited so client have to minimize size of parameters and return values
+* the network bandwidth is limited, so client have to minimize the size of parameters and return values
-* network latency exists so client have to use maximum timeouts on method calls
+* the network latency exists, so client have to use maximum timeouts when calling methods
-* network can fail, so client stub can throw an exception
+* the network can fail, so the client stub may throw an exception
-* network can partially fail, so client have to use retries and server should be idempotent
+* the network can partially fail, so client have to use retries, and server should be idempotent

 #### The problem

 When developing an effective RPC framework, developers had to address two primary challenges.
 First, developers needed to ensure efficient cross-platform serialization.
 Solutions, based on textual formats (such as XML, JSON, or YAML), are typically an order of magnitude less efficient than binary formats.
 They require additional computational resources for serialization and additional network resources for transmitting larger messages.
-Solutions based on binary formats, often face significant challenges in ensuring portability across different languages ​​and platforms.
+Solutions based on binary formats often face significant challenges in ensuring portability across different languages ​​and platforms.

 Second, there was an absence of an efficient application-layer network protocol specifically designed for modern inter-service communication.
 The HTTP/1.1 protocol was originally designed for browsers to retrieve resources within the hypermedia networks.
 It was not designed to support high-speed, bidirectional, full-duplex communication.
 Various workarounds based on this protocol (short and long polling, streaming, webhooks) were inherently inefficient in their utilization of computational and network resources.
 Solutions built on the TCP transport layer protocol were overly complex due to the low-level nature of the protocol and the lack of portability across different languages ​​and platforms.